HectorRicardo/simple-music-app/README.md

 client UID, and a `Bundle` of hints as parameters.
 You use these parameters to define logic that determines whether to grant permissions to the client to connect to the service, and if so, how much of the content hierarchy the client should be allowed to browse.

-I will explain this in layman terms, assuming that you already know what a graph is.

 Depending on the outcome you want, you can return one of three things from this method: